 10. Keep your kitchen stocked with healthy snacks

 If on the odd occasion you didn’t have time to make yourself a big breakfast then like me, by mid-morning you’ll stomach will be shouting for attention.

-At some points during the day your blood sugar levels may become unbalanced, so it’s important to choose what you eat.
+At some points during the day, your blood sugar levels may become unbalanced, so it’s important to choose what you eat.
 Mike Kamo at Nutrition Secrets has some good ideas on healthy eating.

-11. Hey kids stay hydrated
+11. Hey kids drink water and stay hydrated

-Here in the UK the recommended amount is to consume 1.2 litres of water (six to eight glasses) per day – with a slice of lemon if you prefer.
+Here in the UK, the recommended amount is to consume 1.2 litres of water (six to eight glasses) per day – with a slice of lemon if you prefer.

 A straight Expresso or Americano is ideal as they contain the least amount of calories.
-Personally I only tend to drink 1-2 cups a day and it helps me focus during the afternoon slump.
+Personally, I only tend to drink 1-2 cups a day and it helps me focus during the afternoon slump.

 If you can, make it a full hour rather than a quick 15 minutes.
-One hour gives you time to rest your brain, refuel and power-up ready for the afternoon.
+One hour gives you time to rest your brain, refuel and power up ready for the afternoon.

-When it comes your food, then try and get a good balanced diet.
-So plenty of fresh veg, fruit, fish and meat.
+When it comes to your food, then try and get a well-balanced diet.
+So plenty of fresh veg, fruit, fish, and meat.
 It stands to reason that if you eat good food then your health, mind and body will respond well.

 13. Dealing with stress